srappel/metadata-workshop/README.md

 *only needed for `04_clean-validate`

 ## 01_CSV-2-JSON

 * CSV template for OGM Aardvark metadata
 * Jupyter Notebook that transforms the CSV into OGM Aardvark JSONs

-## 02_JSON-2-CSV

-* directory of sample OGM Aardvark JSONs, taken from the OpenGeoMetadata shared repositories.
-* Jupyter Notebook that transforms the JSONs into a CSV

-## 03_harvest-DCAT

-* CSV listing a few ArcGIS Hubs, including each site's DCAT JSON API and default metadata values
-* Jupyter Notebook that harvests metadata from the ArcGIS Hubs and writes a CSV

 ## 04_clean-validate